valkey-io/valkey-doc/commands/script-debug.md

 Set the debug mode for subsequent scripts executed with `EVAL`.
-Redis includes a complete Lua debugger, codename LDB, that can be used to make the task of writing complex scripts much simpler.
-In debug mode Redis acts as a remote debugging server and a client, such as `redis-cli`, can execute scripts step by step, set breakpoints, inspect variables and more - for additional information about LDB refer to the [Redis Lua debugger](/topics/ldb) page.
+Valkey includes a complete Lua debugger, codename LDB, that can be used to make the task of writing complex scripts much simpler.
+In debug mode Valkey acts as a remote debugging server and a client, such as `valkey-cli`, can execute scripts step by step, set breakpoints, inspect variables and more - for additional information about LDB refer to the [Valkey Lua debugger](/topics/ldb) page.

-**Important note:** avoid debugging Lua scripts using your Redis production server.
+**Important note:** avoid debugging Lua scripts using your Valkey production server.
 Use a development server instead.

 LDB can be enabled in one of two modes: asynchronous or synchronous.
 In